 The rules start with the concept of “trade or business” as used by Internal Revenue Code Section 162, which allows deductions for expenses paid or incurred “in carrying on any trade or business.”

 Although Internal Revenue Code Section 162 is a natural starting point, the case law under that provision does little to clarify the issues.
-Expenses incurred by individuals in profit-oriented activities not amounting to a trade or business are deductible under Internal Revenue Code Section 212.
-Which means it is rarely necessary to decide whether an activity conducted for profit is a trade or business.
+Expenses incurred by individuals in profit-driven activities not amounting to a trade or business are deductible under Internal Revenue Code Section 212.
+This means it is rarely necessary to decide whether an activity conducted for profit is a trade or business.

 The few cases on the issue under Internal Revenue Code Section 162 generally limit the term “trade or business” to profit-oriented endeavors involving regular activity by the taxpayer.

-Whether a trade or business is regularly carried on is determined in light of the underlying objective to reach activities competitive with taxable businesses, your business may meet this criterion.
+Whether a trade or business is regularly carried on is determined based on intent.
+If the underlying objective is to reach activities competitive with taxable businesses, your business may meet this criterion.

 The requirement is met by activities that “manifest a frequency and continuity, and are pursued in a manner generally similar to comparable commercial activities of nonexempt organizations.”

 Short-term activities are exempted if comparable commercial activities of private enterprises are usually conducted on a year-round basis.
 But a seasonal activity is considered regularly carried on if its commercial counterparts also operate seasonally.

 Intermittent activities are similarly compared with their commercial rivals and are ordinarily exempt if conducted without the promotional efforts typical of commercial endeavors.